Most questions can be answered by referring to the SBE Candidate Handbook. However, frequently asked questions are listed below.

 What if I need to reschedule my exam appointment(s)?

 You may cancel or change your appointment by contacting Pearson VUE 24 hours prior to the appointment time at www.pearsonvue.com/theconference or by phone at 1-800-709-0180 .
 It is your responsibility to cancel or change the appointment within the cancellation/change guidelines.
 It is also your responsibility to keep the email you receive from Pearson VUE confirming the canceled/changed appointment.
 If a change is made via phone, keep a record of the date, time, and the name of the representative you spoke with.
 If you do not give Pearson VUE the required 24 hours notice, you will forfeit the exam fee.
 In that case, you will have to re-register for the exam and pay the appropriate fees to The Conference.
 THERE ARE NO EXCEPTIONS TO THIS POLICY!

 When will my scores be sent to the state licensing board?

 Once you have passed the SBE, The Conference will release your scores to the state.
-Please allow 5-10 business days from the time The Conference releases your scores to the time the state licensing board receives them.
+Please allow 2-3 business days for The Conference to transfer your exam results to the state.

 What will I receive from The Conference following the exam?